 Item Description Remote IPv6 Subnet IPv6 address of the remote IPv6 network.
 Equivalent of the Remote Subnet in IPv4 section.
 Remote IPv6 Prefix IPv6 prefix of the remote IPv6 network.
 Equivalent of the Remote Subnet Mask in IPv4 section.
 Local Interface IPv6 Address Specifies the IPv6 address of a local interface.
 Remote Interface IPv6 Address Specifies the IPv6 address of the interface of opposite side of the tunnel.
 Ping Interval Time interval after which the router sends a message to opposite side of tunnel to verify the existence of the tunnel.
 Ping Timeout Specifies the time interval the router waits for a message sent by the opposite side.
 For proper verification of the OpenVPN tunnel, set the Ping Timeout to greater than the Ping Interval .
 Renegotiate Interval Specifies the renegotiate period (reauthorization) of the OpenVPN tunnel.
 You can only set this parameter when the Authenticate Mode is set to username/password or X.509 certificate .
 After this time period, the router changes the tunnel encryption to keep the tunnel secure.
 Max Fragment Size Maximum size of a sent packet.
 Compression Compression of the data sent: none - No compression is used.
 LZO - A lossless compression is used, use the same setting on both sides of the tunnel.
 NAT Rules Activates/deactivates the NAT rules for the OpenVPN tunnel: not applied - NAT rules are not applied to the tunnel. applied - NAT rules are applied to the OpenVPN tunnel.
-Authenticate Mode Specifies the authentication mode: none - No authentication is set.
+Authenticate Mode Specifies the authentication mode: • none - No authentication is set.
 Pre-shared secret - Specifies the shared key function for both sides of the tunnel.
 Username/password - Specifies authentication using a CA Certificate, Username and Password.
 X.509 Certificate (multiclient) - Activates the X.509 authentication in multi-client mode.
 X.509 Certificate (client) - Activates the X.509 authentication in client mode.
 X.509 Certificate (server) - Activates the X.509 authentication in server mode.

 Item Description Security Mode Choose the security mode, tls-auth or tls-crypt .
 We recommend to use the tls-crypt mode for the security reasons.
 In this mode, all the data is encrypted with a pre-shared key.
 Moreover, this mode is more robust against the TLS denial of service attacks.
 Pre-shared Secret Specifies the pre-shared secret which you can use for every authentication mode.
 CA Certificate Specifies the CA Certificate which you can use for the username/password and X.509 Certificate authentication modes.
 DH Parameters Specifies the protocol for the DH parameters key exchange which you can use for X.509 Certificate authentication in the server mode.
 Local Certificate Specifies the certificate used in the local device.
 You can use this authentication certificate for the X.509 Certificate authentication mode.
 Local Private Key Specifies the key used in the local device.
 You can use the key for the X.509 Certificate authentication mode.
 Local Passphrase Passphrase used during private key generation.
 Username Specifies a login name which you can use for authentication in the user-name/password mode.
 Password Specifies a password which you can use for authentication in the user-name/password mode.
 Enter valid characters only, see chap.
-2.1.2!
-Security Level Set the Security Level : O - Weak - [Default] Everything is permitted.
-This setting is not recommended; it is advisable to set a higher security level! • 1 - Low - 80 bits of security. • 2 - Medium - 112 bits of security. • 3 - High - 128 bits of security. • 4 - Very High - 192 bits of security.
-User's Up Script Custom script, executed when the OpenVPN tunnel is established.
-User's Down Script Custom script, executed when the OpenVPN tunnel is closed.
+1.4.2!
+Security Level Set the Security Level : • 2 - Medium - 112 bits of security. • 3 - High - 128 bits of security. • 4 - Very High - 192 bits of security.
 Extra Options Specifies additional parameters for the OpenVPN tunnel, such as DHCP options.
 The parameters are proceeded by two dashes.
 For possible parameters see the help text in the router using SSH - run the openvpndhelp command.

-Table 37: OpenVPN Configuration
+Table 39: OpenVPN Configuration